Jeremy Dale (comics): Early life

-Jeremy Dale was born November 22, 1979.
+Jeremy Dale was born on November 22, 1979.
 While a student at Kokomo High School, he published his own Thin Cage comics and sold them to classmates for a dollar during lunch breaks.
 He graduated in 1998, and attended Olivet Nazarene University, where he created strips for the school newspaper.

 Career

 Dale's first published work was the 2003 comic book series Trust, which he wrote and illustrated.
-The story revolved around a young man’s quest to understand the mysteries behind his parents’ past.
+The story revolved around a young man's quest to understand the mysteries behind his parents’ past.

 While developing Absolute Zeroes, involving super-powered siblings Hunter and Chase stumbling into the protection of the city.
-(2005), he was asked to illustrate a back-up story in Image Comics' Wildguard: Fool’s Gold #1 featuring the character American Icon.
+In 2005, he was asked to illustrate a back-up story in Image Comics' Wildguard: Fool’s Gold #1 featuring the character American Icon.

-Dale continued working on Absolute Zeroes while completing various back-up stories, pinups, and full issues for various books such as Space Doubles, City of Heroes.
+Dale continued working on Absolute Zeroes while completing various back-up stories, pinups, and full issues for various books such as Space Doubles and City of Heroes.
 He also contributed to the Awesome Storm Justice 41 webcomic spinoff, Saiko, in 2006, and to the anthology Popgun: Volume 1, which won the 2008 Harvey Award for Best Anthology.

 In 2007, Dale was brought on as illustrator of the G.I.
 Joe: A Real American Hero 25th Anniversary comics written by series creator Larry Hama for Hasbro.
 The comics were included with the two-character comic packs released starting in 2008.

 In 2011, Dale began publishing Skyward through Action Lab Entertainment, which gained recognition in the comic book world.
 The comic was published regularly until his death in 2014.
 He began a successful partnership with Action Lab, creating comics such as NFL Rush Zone, which was also distributed at the 2013 Super Bowl and for Free Comic Book Day in 2013.

 Personal life

-Jeremy Dale and wife and collaborator, Kelly Dale, lived in Atlanta, Georgia.
-In the evening of November 3, 2014, Dale died suddenly at the age of 34.
-Dale had been hospitalized, and was surrounded by his friends.
-According to his doctors, his passing was without pain or suffering.
+Jeremy Dale and his wife and collaborator, Kelly Dale, lived in Atlanta, Georgia.
+In the evening of November 3, 2014, Dale died suddenly at the age of 34, having previously been hospitalized.
 Friends and colleagues who publicly paid tribute to Dale included Cully Hamner and Joe Eisma.
 A GoFundMe page was started by Stephanie Cooke to assist Kelly Dale with future expenses.